-Individuals volunteer at the Cancer Therapy and Research Center (CTRC) for a host of reasons.
+Individuals volunteer at the UT Health San Antonio MD Anderson Cancer Center for a host of reasons.
 But most have one thing in common.
 Cancer has touched their lives.

 Loyce Holt is one of those volunteers.
 But she has more than just a passing acquaintance with cancer.
 Holt has fought colon, thyroid and breast cancer.
 Her battles have left her stronger and closer to her faith.

 “Prayer is a great comforter,” she says of her determination to become cancer free.
 “I’ve been told I was in the last stages and wouldn’t make it.
 But I’m still here.”